KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

             -o OUTDIR, --outdir OUTDIR
                                   name of directory to create image in -e IMAGE_NAME, --image-name IMAGE_NAME
-                                  name of the image to use the artifacts from e.g. core- image-sato
+                                  name of the image to use the artifacts from 例如 core- image-sato
             -r ROOTFS_DIR, --rootfs-dir ROOTFS_DIR
                                   path to the /rootfs dir to use as the .wks rootfs source
             -b BOOTIMG_DIR, --bootimg-dir BOOTIMG_DIR
-                                  path to the dir containing the boot artifacts (e.g.
-                                  /EFI or /syslinux dirs) to use as the .wks bootimg source
+                                  path to the dir containing the boot artifacts (例如 /EFI or /syslinux dirs) to use as the .wks bootimg source
             -k KERNEL_DIR, --kernel-dir KERNEL_DIR